 The guidebook has been compiled from various sources of administrative records and survey findings.
-It was first published in the year 2011 and has continued over the years.
-It was mainly intended to inform the job seekers about the current labour market situation and employment facilitation services that the ministry has to offer.
+It was mainly intended bring out all employment facilitation services 'to one stop shop' and inform the job seekers about the current labour market situation.
 Nevertheless, all information provided in this guidebook are not exhaustive and there are other agencies that provides other facilitation services to the unemployed youth to keep them meaningfully engaged.